SPOpenSource/edgeconnect-python/README.md

 Many, but not all API functions have been implemented yet.
 Development is underway to continue to add further functions.

-As of 0.14.0+ 64% of non-deprecated Swagger functions are covered.

 ## Install

 ### Python Version